chavarera/PythonScript/Data_Structure_In_Python/List/ExtendedSlicing.md

-## Extended Slicing On List
+## Extended Slicing :scissors: On List :scroll:

-- Ever since Python 1.4, the slicing syntax has supported an optional third ``step'' or ``stride'' argument
+- Ever since Python 1.4, the slicing syntax has supported an optional third **step** :racehorse: or **stride** argument.

 Syntax:
 ```python